-In this blog post, we’ll focus on secure video hosting and delivery.
+In this post, we’ll focus on secure video hosting and delivery.
 Specifically, we’ll examine seven important secure video hosting methods, tools, and features.
-Whenever possible, professionals should look for video hosting services that include all of the features we list here—and more.
+As a professional broadcaster, you should look for video hosting services that include all of the features we list here and more.

 Top 7 Secure Video Streaming Methods